 THE ROLE OF WOMEN IN THE CAMPAIGN

 The Moose Hide Campaign is a grassroots movement of Indigenous and non-Indigenous men and boys who are standing up against violence towards women and children.
-Wearing the Moose Hide signifies your commitment to honour, respect, and protect the women and children in your life and to work together with other men to end violence against women and children.
-This is a powerful idea and a commitment that is long over-due.
-But what about the role of Women in the Moose Hide Campaign?
+Wearing the moose hide signifies your commitment to honour, respect, and protect the women and children in your life and to work together with others to end violence against women and children.
+This is a powerful idea and a commitment that is long overdue.
+But what about the role of women in the Moose Hide Campaign?

-Woman have overwhelmingly borne the effects of domestic and gender-based violence, as well as the burden of advocacy to address these issues, which has become a national crisis.
+Women have overwhelmingly borne the effects of domestic and gender-based violence – which have become a national crisis – as well as the burden of advocacy to address these issues.
 This is particularly true for Indigenous women and girls, who are at significantly higher risk of violence than non-Indigenous Canadians.

 The Moose Hide Campaign was created as a way to engage men in efforts to end violence against Indigenous women and girls.
 As men took up the challenge to wear the moose hide and participate in ceremonial fasting events, so too did many women become involved.
 As a result, both the campaign and the role of women in the campaign have evolved.
 While the campaign still focuses on engaging men, it has grown to engage all Canadians in ending gender-based and domestic violence against woman and children.

 Having been co-founded by Raven Lacerte and been guided by a “circle of wise aunties”, the Moose Hide Campaign has always benefited from strong female Indigenous guidance and leadership.

 Below are a few questions about the role of women in the Moose Hide Campaign that have been raised and what we have learned so far in answering them:

 Q: Can women wear the Moose Hide Square?